 The doctoral program requires three statistics courses (PY602, PY603, and one approved advanced statistics course).
-Statistics courses approved to satisfy the third course are PY604/BER643 (Multivariate -note BER 643 was previously numbered 641 prior to Fall 2020), PY659, PY614 (Categorical), PY615/BER646 (SEM), PY616 /BER 664 (Multilevel Modeling), PY618 (Statistical Consulting), PPY693 (statistics course such as Dyadic Data Analysis), and BER658 (Psychometrics).
+Statistics courses approved to satisfy the third course are PY604/BER643/BER641 (Multivariate), PY614 (Categorical), PY615/BER646 (SEM), PY616 /BER 664 (Multilevel Modeling), PY618 (Statistical Consulting), PPY693 (statistics course such as Dyadic Data Analysis, HLM, or other Advanced Statistics), and BER658 (Psychometrics).
 In pairs of courses separated by a slash (/), one can count towards the third course requirement but not both.
-Any other third course will be considered if a syllabus and other relevant material are submitted to the Statistics Committee chair.
+Any other third course will be considered if a syllabus and other relevant material are submitted to the Statistics Committee chair (Ansley Gilpin).
 If the committee feels that the course extends adequately beyond PY602 and PY603 and satisfies the spirit of the degree requirement, it will give permission and send documentation to that effect back to the Director of Graduate Studies.
 The documentation will go in the student’s file for the record.
+Note that courses which cover similar topics to PY required core courses are not approved to satisfy the third course.
+For example, BER 558 and BER 642 are not approved.

 The statistics minor creates an opportunity for students to acquire advanced skills that may enhance future research efforts and expand job opportunities for the student.
 The minor is based on a 5 +1 model.
-The 5 refers to 5 statistics courses (or 15 credits if some are less than 3 credits).
+The 5 refers to 5 full statistics courses (15 credits).
 The +1 can be satisfied by one of several routes:

 - Teaching or co-teaching undergraduate statistics, PY211.